 – Dalai Lama

 Our greatest moral leaders all recognized one thing: whatever the truth is, it must involve love.
-They knew that only love could fix the brokenness of man.
-That only compassion could change the course of our species.
-If there is any reason to hope in human nature, it is love.
-If there is any meaning in life, it is love.
-Through different beliefs, they reached the same conclusion: love is why we live, and why we want to live forever.
+If there is any reason to hope in humanity, then it’s our capacity for compassion.
+And if there’s any sure source of meaning, then it’s found in human connection.
+Through various beliefs, different cultures have reached the same conclusion: love is why we live, and why we want to live forever.
+For the prosocial majority, the concept of love implies a mutual survival—a “happily ever after.”

 “This is my commandment,